Cross Icon

 I agree to receive communication from BoyarMiller via email.(Required)

-On September 29, 2022, the Financial Crimes Enforcement Network (“FinCEN”), a bureau of the U.S. Department of Treasury, issued its final rule (the “Rule”) implementing the beneficial ownership information (“BOI”) reporting requirements of the Financial Corporate Transparency Act (the “Act”) that will affect millions of privately owned companies.
+The Financial Crimes Enforcement Network (“FinCEN”), a bureau of the U.S. Department of Treasury, has issued its final rule (the “Rule”) implementing the beneficial ownership information (“BOI”) reporting requirements of the Financial Corporate Transparency Act (the “Act”) that impacts millions of privately owned companies.

-The Act was enacted with the aim of enhancing financial transparency and preventing illicit activities, such as money laundering and terrorism financing, by requiring certain companies (each a “Reporting Company”) to disclose accurate and up-to-date beneficial ownership information to FinCEN.
-The Act will affect a broad range of entities including, but not limited to:
+The Act aims to enhance financial transparency and prevent illicit activities, such as money laundering and terrorism financing, by requiring certain companies (each a “Reporting Company”) to disclose accurate and up-to-date beneficial ownership information to FinCEN.
+The Act covers a broad range of entities including, but not limited to:

 • Entities that own real estate assets;